-Ownership of our common stock is concentrated, and as a result, certain stockholders may exercise significant influence over us.
+Ownership of our common stock is concentrated, and as a result, certain stockholders may exercise significant influence over the Company.

-As of December 31, 2022, North Sound Trading, L.P. and Golden Harbor Ltd. (together the "Investors") and their affiliates own an aggregate of approximately 31.1% of the outstanding shares of our common stock.
+As of December 31, 2023, Golden Harbor Ltd. and North Sound Trading, L.P. (together the "Investors") and their affiliates owned an aggregate of approximately 17.7% and 4.0%, respectively, for an aggregate of approximately 21.7%, of the outstanding shares of our common stock.
 The Investors and their affiliates also hold approximately \$80.4 million of the 2025 Notes (49.7% of the outstanding principal amount).
 The Indenture relating to the 2025 Notes includes a Section 382 conversion blocker that may prevent the Investors from converting their 2025 Notes unless they receive the prior written approval of our Board of Directors.
-Assuming the conversion of the 2025 Notes owned by the Investors and their affiliates and the exercise of the warrants also owned by the Investors and their affiliates would own approximately 31.4% of the outstanding shares of our common stock.
+Assuming the conversion of the 2025 Notes owned by the Investors and their affiliates, the Investors and their affiliates would own approximately 26.4% of the outstanding shares of our common stock (19.0% for Golden harbor Ltd. and 7.4% for North Sound Trading, L.P.).
 As a result, the Investors have the ability to significantly influence the outcome of any matter submitted for the vote of the holders of our common stock.